"AOL Winner Email Scam" removal guide

-This email scam is designed to look like an email from AOL, an online service provider company.
-Scammers behind it attempt to trick unsuspecting recipients into providing various information.
+This email scam delivers messages that appear to be emails from AOL, an online service provider company.
+The scammers behind the scheme attempt to trick unsuspecting recipients into providing various information.
 Typically, scammers misuse provided details to generate revenue in various ways.
-By trusting such emails recipients risk to be exposed to a variety or problems.
-Therefore, emails like this one should always be ignored.
+Trusting these emails exposes recipients to risk of a number of problems.
+Therefore, ignore these emails.

-As stated in this email scam, recipient's email address was selected as a winner of $3,000,000.000.
-In order to claim the prize a recipient supposed to provide details such as name, surname, address, country, occupation, phone number, age and gender by sending them to email@example.com or calling the +905389132417 number.
-However, it is very likely that whoever contacts these scammers will be asked to provide more, sensitive information such as credit card details, credentials of some personal accounts, or other confidential details.
-It is worth mentioning that this scam is not the only scam that is disguised as an email from some legitimate company, in this case AOL.
-Neither AOL or any other company has anything to do with this, or any other scam of this type.
-Therefore, we strongly recommend not to trust such emails and more importantly, not to provide any information to scammers behind them.
+The email scam states that the recipient's email address was selected as a winner of $3,000,000.000.
+To claim the 'prize', the recipient must provide details such as name, surname, address, country, occupation, telephone number, age and gender by sending them to firstname.lastname@example.org or calling the +905389132417 number.
+In fact, whoever contacts these scammers are asked to provide further, sensitive information such as credit card details, credentials of personal accounts or other confidential details.
+This is not the only scam that is disguised as an email from a legitimate company (in this case, AOL).
+Neither AOL nor any other company has anything to do with this scam, or similar scams of this type.
+Therefore, do not trust the emails and, more importantly, do not provide any information to the scammers behind them.

 |Name||AOL Winner Email Scam|

 |Fake Claim||Scammers behind this email claim that recipients have won $3,000,000.000|

 |Disguise||This email is disguised as a letter from AOL.|

 |Symptoms||Unauthorized online purchases, changed online account passwords, identity theft, illegal access of the computer.|

 |Distribution methods||Deceptive emails, rogue online pop-up ads, search engine poisoning techniques, misspelled domains.|

 |Damage||Loss of sensitive private information, monetary loss, identity theft.|